Rumours rife as gas restrictions in N. Korean capital drag on

 Share via Email

-PYONGYANG, Korea, Democratic People's Republic Of — An acute shortage of gasoline in the North Korean capital of Pyongyang has gone on for a week with no explanation.
-That's raising fears of potentially crippling pain at the pumps if things don't improve soon, and driving
+PYONGYANG, Korea, Democratic People's Republic Of — An acute shortage of gasoline in the North Korean capital of Pyongyang that has sparked price hikes and hoarding is raising fears of potentially crippling pain at the pumps if things don't get better soon — and driving

-The shortage began last week when signs went up at Pyongyang gas stations informing customers that sales restrictions would be in place until further notice.
-Prices have shot up.
-At least one station was charging more than $5 a gallon, about double the typical price of a week ago.
+The shortage, which is extremely unusual if not unprecedented, began last week when signs went up at gas stations around the city informing customers that restrictions on sales would be put in place until further notice.
+With no indication as of Wednesday night of when the restrictions might be lifted — or why they have been imposed — drivers continue to scramble to fill up their tanks and whatever other containers they can find.

+Prices, meanwhile, have shot up.
+They had been fairly stable, typically at about 70-80 cents a kilogram, but on Wednesday at least one station was charging $1.40.
+Gasoline is sold by the kilogram in North Korean filling stations.
+One kilogram is roughly equivalent to one

 China supplies most of energy-poor North Korea's fuel, and in lieu of official explanations,